EtienneLancon/yeah-flowers/README.md

 ## Get browser intended Trefle API Token

-Rename .env.dist file in .env and modify it to your needs (don't forget to .gitignore it (you're welcome)), then execute
+Rename .env.dist file in .env and modify it to your needs, then execute

 ```sh
 ./getJsToken.sh